hoishing/kTemplate/docs/usage.md

 ### *args

-Optional positional arguments.
-They will be converted into tag attributes without values. eg. `defer`, `option`
+variable non-keyword arguments will be converted to element attributes without values. eg. `defer`, `option`

-An other use case is working with UnoCSS [attributify mode][attributify], which you can assign CSS utility classes directly as tag attributes. eg.
+It is useful when working with UnoCSS [attributify mode][attributify], you can assign CSS utility classes directly as attributes. eg.

 ```python
 div(None, 'm-2', 'rounded', 'text-teal-400')